updated

 If you are already in the country;

 The nearest port coming from the South > Nkhata Bay.
-Travel to Usisya town via the Ilala ferry or a small boat.
+Travel to Usisya town via the Ilala ferry.
 Leaves Nkhata Bay early Sunday morning around 1/2 am.

 The nearest port coming from the North > Karonga.
-Travel to Usisya town via the Ilala ferry or a small boat.
+Travel to Usisya town via the Ilala ferry.

 Nearest City > Mzuzu.
 Take a motorbike trip over the lush mountains to Usisya town and then a short walk to the house.
-Around 30,000MK pp.
+Around 40,000MK pp. Amazing views!

-I will help you get here and often meet people in Usisya.
+I will advise you on how to get here and often meet people in Usisya.

 Safe travels 🙏